callumeveratt/hass-google_keep/README.md

 This component relies on [gkeepapi](https://github.com/kiwiz/gkeepapi), an unofficial client for the Google Keep API.

 ## Usage
-The original intended use of this component was to restore the capability of Google Assistant to add things to Google Keep lists.
-I accomplish this with a combination of this custom component running on Home Assistant and [IFTTT](https://ifttt.com/).
+I use this to keep Google Keep in sync with the Home Assistant shopping list and vice versa, allowing us to ask Google what is on the shopping list and add to HA through there.

 ### Home Assistant service
-With this custom component loaded, two services named `gkeep.add_to_list` and `gkeep.sync_shopping_list` are available.
+With this custom component loaded the following services are available.

 #### Add to List
 This service call has two data inputs: `title` and `things`, where `title` is the title of the Google Keep list to update, and `things` is a either a list or string of things to add to the list.